ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

 inclusions, and such that yet further operations accompanying them are induced.

-To record what all these operations are, it is useful to compose the functors above in pairs, with one funtor projecting down to the left, and the next one including back with either a left or right adjoint of the projection.
+To record what all these operations are, it is useful to compose the functors above in pairs, with one functor projecting down to the left, and the next one including back with either a left or right adjoint of the projection.

 For example given a [[generalized space|generalized]] [[superspace]], then applying the top-most functor in prop. \ref{SuperSmoothSetsSystemOfAdjunctions} to it yields its underlying bi-fermionic formal smooth space, regarded as an object in [[FormalSmoothSet]].
 But if we work in [[supergeometry]], then we want this result to be understood as a superspace again, one that just so happens to have no odd directions, so we re-include it by the inclusion right adjoint to the top projection.
-This composite operation of projection and re-embedding defines a _[[modal operator]]_ ([this Def.](geometry+of+physics+--+categories+and+toposes#ModalOperator)), on [[SuperFormalSmoothSet]], which, following prop. \ref{AdjointCylinderOnSuperAffines}, we should denote by
+This composite operation of projection and re-embedding defines a _[[modal operator]]_ ([this Def.](geometry+of+physics+--+categories+and+toposes#ModalOperator)), on [[SuperFormalSmoothSet]], which we denote by

 $$
   \overset{\rightrightarrows}{(-)}
+  \;\coloneqq\;
+  \iota_{sup} \circ even
   \;\colon\;
   SuperFormalSmoothSet
     \overset{\phantom{AAAA}}{\longrightarrow}